SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

   illegal drugs on the blog of a retired drug researcher.
 That's&hellip; _special_.
 - Then there were people trying to sell term papers for college students.
 I wonder if they know every professor in the developed world has software to spot that sort of plagiarism?
-Or if they just thought their dumb customers didn't know that, and were willing to tank their customer's education?
+Or if they just thought their dumb student customers didn't know that, and they were willing to tank their customer's education?
 Either way&hellip; ick.
 - There was a surprisingly small amount of attempted porn advertising.
-- Then almost everything became Russian: invitations to participate in micro-lending, a bit of icky sex stuff, and a _lot_ of crap about casinos.
+- Then suddenly, almost everything became Russian: invitations to participate in micro-lending, a bit of icky sex stuff, and a _lot_ of crap about casinos.
+Even attempts to sell me software to spam comments into _other_ blogs!
 I mean&hellip; who in the world is gonna get involved with a Russian casino over the web?!

 But they don't stop trying, especially with some older posts that somehow came to their